 Cimiez Neighborhood

-A little bit further inland from Nice Old Town and Saint Nicholas Cathedral, you’ll find Cimiez Neighborhood.
+A little bit further inland from Nice Old Town and Saint Nicholas Cathedral, you’ll find the Cimiez Neighborhood.
 It’s a fancy, mostly residential area with some great attractions to check out.
 It’s a great place to escape the buzzing center for a moment.

 It’s best to get to the Cimiez Neighborhood by bus, taxi or car.
-For timetables you can check zou.maregionsud.fr or rome2rio.com website.
+For timetables, you can check zou.maregionsud.fr or rome2rio.com website.

 Port Lympia